Derek Boshier

 Biography

-Subsequently he has used drawing, printmaking, film, books, three dimensional objects, installations and photography among them.
-His graphic work with popular music groups such as The Clash and with David Bowie have brought his work to a wider audience.
+Subsequently he worked across drawing, printmaking, film, books, three dimensional objects, installations, and photography.
+His graphic work with music groups such as The Clash and with David Bowie brought his work to a wider audience.
+Based in Los Angeles in his final decades, Boshier was also an accomplished teacher, becoming an Honorary Fellow at the Royal College of Art in 2016.

 Tate Profile